 We greatly value communication between home and preschool.
 At the beginning of the preschool day, there is a member of staff on the door to greet the children.
 Parents/carers can talk to the member of staff about any questions or queries they may have or if they prefer a time can be arranged for a more one to one conversation.
-Little Battlers Preschool has a private Facebook group where parents and carers can join and talk to members of staff or other parents and Carers.
 The new digital learning journey application, tapestry, can also be used as a communicational aid between the child’s key worker and parents and carers.

 Funding - how it works!